thekondrashov/stuff/README.md

 ## Favicon Generators

 * [Epic Favicon Generator by BCCO](https://epicfavicongenerator.com/) - The Epic Favicon Generator offers 20+ favicon sizes, is mobile friendly, and free!

+## Placeholder images

+* [lorempixel](http://lorempixel.com) - Placeholder Images for every case.
+Webdesign or Print.
+Just put a custom url in your html and you receive a proper placeholder picture.

 ## Push-notifications